FB pixel

 Because volunteers are integral to our success, most positions require a minimum commitment of six months.
 Positions may require some level of training.

 Our on-campus volunteers are adults 18 or older.
-You may be asked to commit to a weekly shift of six months to a year.
-You must also have an email address and regular access to the internet.
+Some positions ask you to commit to a weekly shift for six months to a year.
+You must also have an email address and regular internet access.
 All our volunteers must successfully pass a criminal background check.
 We do not accept court ordered community service volunteers.

 Volunteers work in almost every area of our campus in a wide variety of positions.
-Volunteers may coordinate or conduct tours, assist clients with tasks such as transportation and shopping, perform clerical work, provide enrichment time for our dogs in training, assist staff in the puppy area, help with events, produce media in Braille and audio, and many other things.
+Volunteers may conduct tours, assist clients with tasks such as transportation and shopping, perform clerical work, provide enrichment time for our dogs in training, assist staff in the puppy area, help with events, produce media in Braille and audio among other things.

 You can apply online by viewing our current volunteer openings.
 Because our volunteer positions are usually occupied long term, we do not keep applications on file and only accept applications for open positions.
-When there are open positions, there will be a link at the end of each position description through which to apply.
-If there are no current available openings that interest you, check back for future openings.
+When there are open positions, there is a link at the end of each position description through which to apply.
+Don't see a current opening you like?
+Fill out this contact form and we'll email you when a volunteer position opens up.

-Volunteers will start as soon as possible after a successful application.
+Volunteers will start as soon as possible after their application is approved.
 There are several steps before receiving a volunteer assignment, including pre-screening, interviews and background checks.
 We will notify you once these steps are successfully completed.

 Family opportunities to serve Leader Dog include puppy raising and hosting a breeding dog in your home.
 All on-campus volunteers must be 18 or older.